yu4u/noise2noise/README.md

 - Model (original: RED30 [3], this repository: SRResNet [4] or UNet [5])

 Updates:
 - [Sep.
-21, 2018] Random-valued impulse noise model is added
+21, 2018] Random-valued impulse noise model and L0 loss were added
 - [Aug.
 25, 2018] UNet model can be used in training
 - [Aug.
 25, 2018] Add trained weights